 A study of the essential elements of dispensational theology with special emphasis given to the distinctive ministry and message of the Apostle Paul.
 Prerequisite: TH 213

-TH 351 Theology I
+TH 351 Theology I 3

 A study of systematic theology that includes the study of the Bible, God (His Person and works), angels, mankind, and sin.
-Prerequisite: TH 213 and the future as it relates to the End Times.
-Prerequisite: TH 213 (TH 351 is not a prerequisite)
+Prerequisite: TH 213

 TH 352 Theology II